vood00child/CS453-2018-project/README.md

 **Return:** One of: `success_alloc` (allocation was successful and transaction can continue), `abort_alloc` (transaction was aborted) and `nomem_alloc` (memory allocation failed)

 > **NB:** this function can be called concurrently, concurrent calls must be made with at least a different `shared` parameter or a different `tx` parameter.

-> **NB:** the size must be a positive multiple of the shared memory region's alignment.

 > **NB:** the pointer `target` can only be dereferenced for the duration of the call.